jdreinhardt/transcode_script/README.md

 #### Usage
 ```
-    -d    Place each file in a separate directory in the single specified ouput
+    -d    Place each file in a separate directory.
+Will also flatten
     -g    Generate commands only.
 Do not execute
     -s    Flatten found folder to single output directory
     -t    Specify x264 tuning parameter.
 Default = film
+    -q    Specify quality to use for CRF value (0-53).
+Default = 20
+    -v    Specify a simple video filter

     -i    Input file or folder (required)
     -o    Output folder path (required)
     -e    Exclude a folder from search
     -f    Regex select files from folder.
-Perl style.
-Must be in ''
+Perl style. ie "(?:test)"
 ```
 Script expects ffmpeg and ffprobe to be in $PATH.
 If they are not you will need to specify their location at the top of the script.